 1. Understanding requirement

-The first step is understanding the requirements of both, the employer and employee and the position which is being offered to the employee.
+At the outset, the first step involves the process of understanding the requirements of both the employer and employee, their relationship, and the position which is being offered to the employee.

-After discussion between the concerned parties, a contract can be drafted by our professionals, which can then be given to the parties for review and finalized upon approval.
+Pursuant to the discussion between the concerned parties, a contract could be drafted by our professionals, which can then be given to the parties for review and finalized upon approval.

 - Basic details of employer and employee like Name, Designation, Address etc